Mike Schaufler: Career

-He carries this broad experience and passion with him as he runs for a fifth term as the representative of House District 48.
-His dedication to a bright future for his family resonates with his deep concerns for his constituents.
-Mike's efforts at the Capitol are aimed at ensuring a quality education for each child, along with strong working communities in Happy Valley and outer Southeast Portland.
+Controversies

 In the fall of 2011, Schaufler was accused of groping a woman's breast at an AFL-CIO convention held in Eugene, Oregon.
 The incident was publicized in Oregon's premier newspaper, The Oregonian, and Schaufler's behavior was referred to as "highly inappropriate" by the State Labor Commissioner Brad Avakian.
-Shaufler later denied the incident by written statement, explaining, "A campaign worker and colleague of mine stuck a campaign sticker on my chest without my permission.
+Schaufler later denied the incident by written statement, explaining, "A campaign worker and colleague of mine stuck a campaign sticker on my chest without my permission.
 I reacted by taking the sticker off of my chest and sticking it on her chest."
 Schaufler further described the incident as "innocent horseplay" and a "knee-jerk response."

 Schaufler was also criticized for his record of siding with Republicans on various issues in the legislature, including stalling a healthcare bill.
 During Schaufler's campaign for the 2012 primary election, he was further criticized for accepting a $3,000 donation from the conservative Koch Industries, although Schaufler later returned the money after public backlash.